return to homepage

 Those who manage others are mentors that help guide the self discovery process along but they don’t hinder development by asserting their views, unless personal direction is needed a good manager will challenge other leaders within their company or organization.

-More Articles on Basic Management Skills
+A Lifetime Resource on Basic Management Skills

 Outstanding Leaders consider themselves a work in progress